Bruno Belforte (Lead Docent - c/o '23)

 Abby digs anime and anime soundtracks, comics and sequential art, appreciates Wiccan culture, and deeply loves each and every one of the animals here at her "second home."
 The PWM loves Abby, too.

-Philip Tacata (Board Member/Instructor of Classes)
+Philip Tacata (Board Member/Instructor)

 Phil Tacata is the Instructor of Classes at the PWM and is also the Director of the Marine Science program at Petaluma High.
 Mr. Tacata has, thus far, led a journeyman's career in education; after spending a year in the Bering Sea as a fisheries biologist for the National Marine Fisheries Service, he started teaching in January, 2000, as a young and brash 23-year-old middle school Math & Science teacher at Alum Rock Middle School in San Jose, CA. Since then, he's taught Science at two charter middle schools in Washington, D.C., taught Biology at his hometown rival high school in Daly City and, since 2014, has taught Biology, Marine Science, and Museum Management at Petaluma High School.